jonrcrowell/markdown-cheatsheet/README.md

 - Paris Saint Germain

 You can create nested lists by tabbing or spacing a bullet to the right.
 Markdown processors will vary the bullets between different levels.

-Line breaks can be added with a double-space at the end of a line.
-Let's see if this actually works.
-It does!
-(There is a double-space at the end of the line above.)

 ### Unordered List